Anandpur Sahib: History

 According to Louis Fenech, Anandpur's history during the late 17th century and early 18th century was complex and war prone because the relationship of Guru Gobind Singh with his neighbors was complex.
 Sometimes the hill chiefs and Guru Gobind Singh cooperated in a battle, sometimes they fought against each other, where the difficult mountainous terrain made it difficult for the Mughal to subdue everyone with force and the terrain made it easier for Pahari chieftains to rebel against the Mughals routinely.

+After the city was sacked in 1704, its control passed into the hands of Budh Singh, a disciple of Guru Gobind Singh.
+Budh Singh later handed over control of the city over to Patiala State under the reign of Ala Singh.
+In 1764, the descendent of Sodhi Suraj Mal (one of the sons of Guru Hargobind), Nahar Singh, purchased the city plus a fort called Manji Sahib (which was a dwelling associated with Suraj Mal).
+As more Sodhi families moved into the city, four Sarkars were established, with them namely being: Badi, Dusri, Tisri, and Chauthi.
+The Badi sarkar was the most eminent of the four yet all of them were revered by the Sikh population of the era.
+Each sarkar had its own associated palace that was fortified, commune, and congregation of followers.
+The sarkars also maintained a militia of their own, consisting of infantry, cavalary, and elephants.

 Virasat-e-Khalsa Museum campus links, particularly with the need of the population, providing business to the locals and makes the city marked on urban literature globally.
 Punjab Heritage Tourism Promotion Board paid to have it installed in order to attract worldwide tourism.
 Open spaces which are going to be used by ritual activities during ceremonies and festivals also serve as alternative parking grounds, reserved grounds for political rallies which brings the intact ingredient of Indian cities together “The Interaction”.